P0L3NARUBA/roblox-2016-source-code/README.md

 - [ ] Linux

 ## Current Issues
-- Certain transparent renderables are either black or not rendered entirely.
-- Changing bloom settings in the BloomEffect instance does not affect actual bloom.
-- SSAO does not render.
-- Material shaders switch to a low quality version far too soon.
 - Outdoor Ambient does nothing.
 - Occasional lights consisting of garbage data and getting past all legitimacy checks may result in buggy visuals.
 - Outdoor environment map generation is broken, as well as lacking highlight reconstruction.